auhustsinovich/Collections/README.md

 #### Adding `Collections` as a dependency in your Xcode project

 1. Open your Xcode project.
-1. Select "File" → "Add Packages...".
+1. Select "File" → "Add Package Dependencies...".
-1. In the search bar enter the URL of the `Collections` repository: `https://github.com/auhustsinovich/Collections/`.
+1. In the search bar enter the URL of the `Collections` repository: `https://github.com/auhustsinovich/Collections`.
 1. Choose the dependency rule (e.g., "Up to Next Major" with the current version) and add the package.

 #### Adding `Collections` to your `Package.swift`